Transnational Access Call 2024

 The access decisions will be announced in mid-March 2025 via the POLARIN TAP.

-A webinar for applicants has been scheduled on October 21st at 14:00-15:30 CET.
+The webinar for applicants took place on October 21st at 14:00-15:30 CET with 100 participants.

 Proposals must contribute to addressing at least one of the following key research challenges in the polar regions: